SoftUni-Internal/interactive-content/RO/01-Arrays/09-Homework.md

 "**Player** \{ **X/0** \} **wins**"

-**Note**: When printing the state of the dashboard, the elements of each row of the dashboard should be separated by "**\t**" and each row should be on new line.
+**Note**: When printing the state of the dashboard, the elements of each row of the dashboard should be separated by "**\t**" and each row should be on a new line.